jessicalumian/jessicamizzi.github.io/_posts/2016-01-21-bids-padawan.md

 ---

 At 5:45 am on January 14th, I was furiously biking across Davis, CA as my train to Berkeley departed without me.
 Not actually a huge problem because I booked an needlessly early train in an effort to make sure I was not late because holy smokes I was nervous for this workshop.
-In the end, I got to the [Berkeley Institute for Data Science](http://bids.berkeley.edu/) and taught the [Software Carpentry Unix Shell lesson](http://swcarpentry.github.io/shell-novice/).
+In the end, I got to the [Berkeley Institute for Data Science](http://bids.berkeley.edu/) on time and taught the [Software Carpentry Unix Shell lesson](http://swcarpentry.github.io/shell-novice/).
 There were no flames (which... actually has been a problem for me while teaching before, but that’s a story for another day) and no one threw computers at the wall!
 If that’s not success, then I don’t know what is.